BMW in motorsport: Other events

 BMW had various touring and sportscar successes throughout the rest of the 1980s and 1990s following its exit from Formula One.
 In 1986, BMW North America also ran the BMW GTP in the IMSA GT Championship, with little success.

 Since 1987, The Kumho BMW Championship has also existed, which is a BMW-exclusive motorsport championship.
 It is operated and run in the UK, with some races occasionally taking part in the Europe mainland.
 2005 saw the BMW Challenge join as a class within the Kumho BMW Championship only to leave a year later to become a standalone UK Championship called The BMW Production Championship.
 In 2008, a split between the committee and the organising club (CTCRC) saw it lose its championship status and a breakaway PBMW Cup was formed.

 Automatic Racing had entered a BMW M6 into the 2008 Rolex Sports Car Series season, driven by an all American team consisting of Jep Thorton, Tom Long, Joe Varde and David Russell.
-Turner Motorsport entered a BMW M6 for the 2010 season, followed by two BMW M3s from 2011-2013.
+Turner Motorsport entered a BMW M6 for the 2010 season, followed by two BMW M3s from 2011 to 2013.
 They have racked up six Rolex GT wins and 24 top ten finishes in the GT class, including rare double class wins for the GT M3 and GS M3 at the Circuit of the Americas round in 2013.